charlietangora/gif-h/README.md

 implementation of the GIF format with optional Floyd-Steinberg dithering.
 (It does at least use delta encoding - only the changed portions of each frame are saved.)

-The hope is that it will be useful as a quick and easily-integrated way for programs to spit out animations.
+So resulting files are often quite large.
+The hope is that it will be handy nonetheless as a quick and easily-integrated way for programs to spit out animations.

 Only RGBA8 is currently supported as an input format.
 (The alpha is ignored.)